shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

 6. In the list of SLOs, click the SLO you just created to view the details, status, and history.

-Let's set an alert to monitor the error budget of the SLO.
+Let's set an alert to monitor the error budget of the SLO. <a href="https://docs.datadoghq.com/monitors/service_level_objectives/error_budget/" target="_blank">Error budget monitors</a>  warn or alert you when you error budget has been consumed by a certain percentage (which you choose).

-## Setting up an Error Budget Alert
+## Setting up an Error Budget Monitor

 1. In the details panel for the SLO, click **Set up Alerts**.